Skip to content Skip to footer

 How can My Mental Health Matters help?

 At My Mental Health Matters Psychiatric Services, we have streamlined the ADHD testing process to make it easy, convenient, and cost-effective, without sacrificing quality.
-Our entire ADHD evaluation process is 100% online and can be completed from the comfort of your home.
+Our entire ADHD Evaluation Process is 100% Online and can be completed from the comfort of your home.
 No office visit is required.
-In addition to comprehensive ADHD assessments, our expert psychiatric providers can manage your ongoing medication treatment and follow-up care, if clinically appropriate.
+In addition to Comprehensive ADHD Psychological Evaluation, our expert Psychiatric Providers can manage your ongoing medication treatment and follow-up care, if clinically appropriate.

 Take the First Step Toward Clarity and Support